diogomiguel/ee_default/readme.md

 == README
+New With EE 2.8.1 + Re-structured Grunt

-Folder tina may be renamed.
+Folder veronica may be renamed.
 If you do pick a non obvious name.

 Using Grunt with grunt watch to compile static files and compress images.
 Node modules need to be installed separately though.

-To install expression engine from scratch, rename folder __installer to installer.
+To install expression engine from scratch, rename folder ______installer to installer.
 Remove folder installer before deploying to any server.

 - Install instructions:
 http://ellislab.com/expressionengine/user-guide/installation/installation.html